mmm111mmm/RockLobster/README.md

 3. gradle clean runJar

-You also need to have singepages.template and pagination.template (actually optional) template files in your working directory.
+You also need to have singepages.template and pagination.template.your_suffix (actually optional) template files in your working directory.
 See the examples in this repository.

 Then the HTML output files, single pages and paginated pages, will appear in your output directory.
 The disqus comments will only work when the files are hosted online.